joshlk/robotchinwag.com/_posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md

 Often, instead of referring to $a_{i j}$ as the components of an order-2 tensor, we will simply refer to $a_{i j}$ as the tensor.
 However, it should always be remembered that $a_{i j}$ are components and not the data structure itself.

-### Matrix expressions in index notation
+### Matrix expressions using index notation

-Here are some common matrix operations in index notation.
+Here are some common matrix operations expressed using index notation.

 | Operation | Matrix notation | Index notation |
 | :---: | :---: | :---: |